Introduction to Internet Control Message Protocol

 ICMP(Internet Control Message Protocol) is a network layer protocol used to address network communication problems across network devices.
-Internet Control Message protocol is not a transport protocol which sends the data between the machine.
-The most common internet control message protocol is been used in the router.
-Internet Control Message protocol has used for sending an IP packet larger than the bytes permitted under the IP Protocol for executing dos attacks.
+It is not a transport protocol that sends the data between the machine.
+The most common internet control message protocol has been used in the router.
+Internet Control Message protocol has been used for sending an IP packet larger than the bytes permitted under the IP Protocol for executing dos attacks.

 The below-mentioned diagram shows the process of encapsulation in the Internet Control Message Protocol.

 The Internet protocol provides a connectionless delivery of the datagram.
 The goal behind this is to make use of network resources efficiently.
 In other words, it is designed to transfer a datagram from one host to another.
 But it has two deficiencies, i.e. lack of assistance and lack of error mechanism.
 To solve these two problems, the Internet Control Message Protocol comes into the picture.

 There are two types of Internet Control Message Protocol messages – 1) Error reporting messages and 2) Query messages.
 Error reporting messages are used to detect a router or host’s problems while transforming the IP packet.
 The query messages help the network manager to get specific information from any router or host.

 The below-mentioned diagram shows the format of the Internet Control Message Protocol message.

 - Type: This field is of 8 bits which defines the types of messages.

 - Code: This field is of 8 bits which defines the reason for the specific messages type.

 - Checksum: This field is of 16 bits used to detect the error while transforming the datagrams.